Red350/SocietiesApp/README.md

 ### Home
 Makes use of fragments to display different layouts within the homepage.
 A navigation drawer will control the movement between different fragments.
 All user data is pulled from a local database or instance while the app is running.

+### QR Generator
+Server is queried to create a token which will be return upon success.
+This token will be intserted into a URL which will point to the the QR code.
+The app with display the QR code and shall only be readable once.

+### User Details
+All of the users information is stored on a local database once they login.
+When they wish to edit their data, the database will be queried to return all required information.
+The information will be displayed in edit text fields, allowing a user to update their data.
+If an update query is made, the server will update will update the users information.

+### QR Scanner
+With the use of the ZXing library, the application can open the users camera to display a code scanner.
+Once the code is scanned, a thread will send a query that the QR has been scanned by that user to the server.
+The server will then add them to the society from which the code was generated from.

+### Society Search
+A search will me made to the local database of the list of available socities.
+A drop-down list will display of results that will allow a user to click into the result list of socities pages.
+Radio buttons under the serach bar allow the search to  These pages will pull information from a database that will describe the society and depending on the user's credentials, buttons will display allowing them to either generate a QR code or utilise the Chair Tools.

 ## Back-End

 ## Admin Tools